DavidSouther/software_craftsmanship/03_objects/03_maze/01_python.md

 (like a specific key and a master key), or make it need multiple keys to unlock.

 The keyring tracks which keys have been found, and for any given door, it asks the lock on the door if any of its keys fit.
-If they do, the `can_unlock_door` method returns `True` and we know this `Keyring` lets us through that door.
+If they do, the `can_unlock` method returns `True` and we know this `Keyring` lets us through that door.

 ## Game and Player